-Fijian sailing tradition has slowly been pushed into the shadows as modern, motorized boats have dominated the waters.
-Local experts estimate that there are only 30 to 40 people in all of Fiji who still have the ability to build and sail the Fijian sailing canoe, according to The New York Times.
+Fijian sailing tradition has been pushed into the shadows as modern, motorized boats have dominated the waters.
+Local experts estimate that there are only 30 to 40 people in all of Fiji who still have the ability to build and sail the Fijian sailing canoe.

 Pacific Blue Foundation believes that there is much to be gained from the Fijian sailing tradition, and wants to promote this sailing culture so the knowledge can be shared, passed down, and retained.

 Veitau Waqa highlights the importance of the boat-building skills and sailing techniques that have been practiced by Fijians for over 3000 years.